-Agranulocytosis, defined as an ANC of less than 500/mm³, has been estimated to occur in association with CLOZARIL® (clozapine) use at a cumulative incidence at 1 year of approximately 1.3%, based on the occurrence of 15 U.S. cases out of 1,743 patients exposed to CLOZARIL® (clozapine) during its clinical testing prior to domestic marketing.
+Agranulocytosis, defined as an ANC of less than 500/mm³, has been estimated to occur in association with clozapine use at a cumulative incidence at 1 year of approximately 1.3%, based on the occurrence of 15 US cases out of 1743 patients exposed to CLOZARIL during its clinical testing prior to domestic marketing.
 All of these cases occurred at a time when the need for close monitoring of WBC counts was already recognized.
-Agranulocytosis could prove fatal if not detected early and therapy interrupted.
-Of the 149 cases of agranulocytosis reported world wide in association with CLOZARIL® (clozapine) use as of December 31, 1989, 32% were fatal.
-However, few of these deaths occurred since 1977, at which time the knowledge of CLOZARIL® (clozapine)-induced agranulocytosis became more widespread, and close monitoring of WBC counts more widely practiced.
-In the U.S., under a weekly WBC count monitoring system with CLOZARIL® (clozapine), there have been 585 cases of agranulocytosis as of August 21, 1997; 19 were fatal (3%).
-During this period 150,409 patients received CLOZARIL® (clozapine).
-A hematologic risk analysis was conducted based upon the available information in the Clozaril® National Registry (CNR) for U.S. patients.
-Based upon a cut-off date of April 30, 1995, the incidence rates of agranulocytosis based upon a weekly monitoring schedule, rose steeply during the first two months of therapy, peaking in the third month.
-Among CLOZARIL® (clozapine) patients who continued the drug beyond the third month, the weekly incidence of agranulocytosis fell to a substantial degree.
-After 6 months, the weekly incidence of agranulocytosis declines still further, however, it never reaches zero.
+A hematologic risk analysis was conducted based upon the available information in the CLOZARIL National Registry for US patients.
+Based upon a cut-off date of April 30, 1995, the incidence rates of agranulocytosis based upon a weekly monitoring schedule rose steeply during the first two months of therapy, peaking in the third month.
+Among clozapine patients who continued the drug beyond the third month, the weekly incidence of agranulocytosis fell a substantial degree.
+After 6 months, the weekly incidence of agranulocytosis declines still further; however, it never reaches zero.
 It should be noted that any type of reduction in the frequency of monitoring WBC counts may result in an increased incidence of agranulocytosis.

-Experience from clinical development, as well as from examples in the medical literature, suggest that patients who have developed agranulocytosis during CLOZARIL® (clozapine) therapy are at increased risk of subsequent episodes of agranulocytosis.
-Analysis of WBC count data from the Clozaril® National Registry also suggests that patients who have an initial episode of moderate leukopenia (3000/mm³ > WBC ≥ 2000/mm³) are at an increased risk of subsequent episodes of agranulocytosis.
-Except for bone marrow suppression during initial CLOZARIL® (clozapine) therapy, there are no other established risk factors, based on worldwide experience, for the development of agranulocytosis in association with CLOZARIL® (clozapine) use.
-However, a disproportionate number of the U.S. cases of agranulocytosis occurred in patients of Jewish background compared to the overall proportion of such patients exposed during domestic development of CLOZARIL® (clozapine).
-Most of the U.S. cases of agranulocytosis occurred within 4– 10 weeks of exposure but neither dose nor duration is a reliable predictor of this problem.
-Agranulocytosis associated with other antipsychotic drugs has been reported to occur with a greater frequency in women, the elderly, and in patients who are cachectic or have a serious underlying medical illness; such patients may also be at particular risk with CLOZARIL® (clozapine), although this has not been definitely demonstrated.
+Experience from clinical development, as well as from examples in the medical literature, suggests that patients who have developed agranulocytosis during clozapine therapy are at increased risk of subsequent episodes of agranulocytosis.
+Analysis of WBC count data from the CLOZARIL National Registry also suggests that patients who have an initial episode of moderate leukopenia (3000/mm³ > WBC count ≥ 2000/mm³) are at an increased risk of subsequent episodes of agranulocytosis.
+Except for bone-marrow suppression during initial clozapine therapy, there are no other established risk factors based on worldwide experience for the development of agranulocytosis in association with clozapine use.
+However, a disproportionate number of the US cases of agranulocytosis occurred in patients of Jewish background compared to the overall proportion of such patients exposed during domestic development of clozapine.
+Most of the US cases of agranulocytosis occurred within 4– 10 weeks of exposure, but neither dose nor duration is a reliable predictor of this problem.
+Agranulocytosis associated with other antipsychotic drugs has been reported to occur with a greater frequency in women, the elderly, and in patients who are cachectic or have serious underlying medical illness; such patients may also be at particular risk with clozapine, although this has not been definitively demonstrated.

-Patients should be advised to report immediately the appearance of lethargy, weakness, fever, sore throat or any other signs of infection occurring at any time during CLOZARIL® (clozapine) therapy.
-Such patients should have a WBC count and ANC performed promptly.
+Advise patients to immediately report the appearance of signs/symptoms consistent with agranulocytosis or infection (e.g., fever, weakness, lethargy, or sore throat) at any time during CLOZARIL therapy.
+Such patients should have a WBC count and an ANC performed promptly.

-Table 1: Frequency of Monitoring based on Stage of Therapy
+Table 2: Frequency of Monitoring Based on Stage of

 ANC ≥ 2000/mm³